Eccentric-Anomalies/tungsten-moon-site/docs/manual/spawnpoints.md

 ## Spawn Points

-Of the twenty landing pads in Tungsten Moon Demo, five are **base** pads, which are spawn points that you can return to at any time.
+Of the twenty landing pads in Tungsten Moon, five are **base** pads, which are spawn points that you can return to at any time.
 The respawn control panel is on the right-hand side of the Sky Dart cockpit.
 Base pads are numbered 0 through 4, like this:

 * 0:0
 * 1:0